Fabian Ribauw

-Fabian Dominic Ribauw (born January 18, 1971) is a political figure from the Pacific nation of Nauru.
+Fabian Dominic Ribauw (born January 18, 1971) is a politician from the Pacific island nation of Nauru.

 Background and political role

 Ribauw was born in Baitsi.
 He studied in Australia and earned a BA in Economics from La Trobe University, Melbourne.

 Ribauw served a period as a Member of the Parliament of Nauru.
 He was the Speaker of the Parliament of Nauru from 29 May 2003 to 8 August 2003.

 Loss of Parliamentary seat

 In the elections held in April 2008, Ribauw lost his seat in the Parliament of Nauru.